ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

     v3c-tile-id:
 ~~~

-v3c-tile-id indicates that the RTP stream contains only portion of the tiles in the atlas. v3c-tile-id is a comma-spearated (',') list of integer values, which indicate the v3c-tile-ids that are present in the RTP stream.
+v3c-tile-id indicates that the RTP stream contains only portion of the tiles in the atlas. v3c-tile-id is a comma-separated (',') list of integer values, which indicate the v3c-tile-ids that are present in the RTP stream.

 ~~~
     v3c-tile-id-pres: